vnmrtz/mastering-fuzzing/README.md

 You will find the demo contracts inside the `src/` folder.
 And the different tests/PoCs inside the `test/` folder.

-Echidna tests are located under `test/echidna` and foundry tests under `test/`.
+Echidna tests are located under `echidna` and foundry tests under `test/`.
 The echidna tests are already prepared to be run with the following command:
 ```sh
 echidna --config echidna.yaml echidna/ERC20Test.sol --contract ERC20Test
 ```